Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Proposed Realistic Threat Model

-\textbf{Consideration.} Attacking ML-PWD through (potentially unreliable) WsP is not the only way to `realistically' evade ML-PWD.
+\item \textit{Modify the URL}.
+The attacker knows that long URLs are suspicious.
+So the attacker can, e.g., use a URL-shortening service (e.g., bit.ly) to alter the length of the phishing URL.
+In our case, the original URL (of 52 characters) can be shrunk to ``https://bit.ly/3MZHjt7'' (of 14 characters), thereby resulting in a completely different URL.
+Such a WsP will affect many features analyzed by \smacal{M} (cf. Table~\ref{tab:features}).
+Such features are not included in $K$, and hence their modifications are beyond the attacker's knowledge.
+The shrunk URL can then be shared in the wild\footnote{The ML-PWD will be fooled if it does not visit all the redirections of the shortening service.
+Nevertheless, there are many ways to reduce the URL\_length.}.

+\item \textit{Both of the above.} The attacker can perturb both the URL and HTML to induce perturbations of higher impact. \end{itemize} We observe that none of these WsP are guaranteed to evade the ML-PWD.
+Indeed, a short URL is not necessarily benign, and having a non-suspicious ratio of internal-to-external objects is also not a strict requirement for being a benign webpage.
+The WsP could even be useless in the first place, e.g., the original URL could be already `short'.
+Indeed, our attacker is not aware of what happens inside the ML-PWD.
+The problem, however, is that such uncertainty is shared by both the attacker (who cannot observe the ML-PWD) and the defender (who cannot exactly pinpoint what the attacker does).
+To reveal\footnote{\textbf{Remark.} Attacking ML-PWD through (potentially unreliable) WsP is not the only way to `realistically' evade ML-PWD.
 This is clearly evidenced by prior work---whose validity is restored thanks to our evasion-space formalization.
 However, our proposed `cheap' attacks (through WsP) have never been investigated before in adversarial ML literature on PWD (§\ref{sec:related}).
 We hence set out to proactively assess the impact of feasible WsP on state-of-the-art ML-PWD; and comparing such impact to `less realistic' (hence, less likely to occur) attacks performed through PsP and MsP.
 Therefore, our evaluation will also consider such worst-case scenarios.
-We stress, however, that our threat model shall not envision attackers who: (i) can observe or manipulate \smacal{D} (for poisoning attacks); (ii) can observe the output-space (for black-box attacks); (iii) have full knowledge of the ML-PWD (for white-box attacks).
+We stress, however, that our threat model shall not envision attackers who: (i)~can observe or manipulate \smacal{D} (for poisoning attacks); (ii)~can observe the output-space (for black-box attacks); (iii)~have full knowledge of the ML-PWD (for white-box attacks): all of these scenarios have already been investigated by past work (§\ref{sec:related}), and are hence outside our scope. } the uncanny effects of such WsP, we assess them in §\ref{sec:results}.